Biden gets updated COVID-19 booster shot, promotes vaccine

 Biden again called on businesses, schools and civic leaders to help, including by holding on-site vaccination clinics and giving employees time off to get boosted.
 Most deaths from COVID-19 are now preventable, he said.

-Jha said during morning TV appearances that the combination of a flu shot and an updated COVID booster will help people avoid serious illness and stay out of the hospital as they get ready to celebrate Thanksgiving and other holidays with friends and family.
+Jha said Tuesday that the combination of a flu shot and updated COVID booster will help people avoid serious illness and stay out of the hospital as they get ready to celebrate Thanksgiving and other holidays with friends and family.

-RSV has been affecting children, and there is no shot available to treat it, though companies are working to develop one, he said.
+“We need everyone to step up and do their part, this is literally about saving lives of tens of thousands of Americans this fall and winter,” he said.
+“The great news here is that unlike past winters, we are in control.”

-“So if people went out and got their vaccines, we could really get through this without getting into a lot of trouble,” Jha said Tuesday on “CBS Mornings.”
+RSV has also been affecting children, and there is no shot available to treat it, though companies are working to develop one, he said.
+He said the majority of those cases tend to be mild though it remains a concern.

-“If you’re relying on your old vaccine from nine months ago or an infection from a year ago, that’s probably not going to be good enough and that’s one of the reasons we’re urging all Americans — but particularly older Americans, particularly seniors — to get the new updated COVID vaccine, because I do think it’s going to make a really big difference,” Jha said on “Today” on NBC.
+Meanwhile, 8 million doses of the antiviral therapy Paxlovid have gone out to pharmacies, and 5.5 million have been administered.
+Jha said there will be “plenty” for the fall and winter.

 —-